langleyfoxall/technologies/general/our-software.md

 to satisfy a story point.
 This enables us to get the most functionality in the smallest amount of time, push that functionality out to the end users for review and move on, knowing whether it aligns with the users thoughts or not.

-This also means that we get any nasty suprises or hiccups as soon as possible throughout the timeline, which helps project managers understand where time might be saved, or where we may need some more resource to bring in the deadline.
+This also means that we get any nasty surprises or hiccups as soon as possible throughout the timeline, which helps project managers understand where time might be saved, or where we may need some more resource to bring in the deadline.

 This is usually explained best in a graphic.